-The Muskoka Maple Trail, running until April 29, is a collection of 30+ of Muskoka’s most exceptional maple experiences.
+The Muskoka Maple Trail, running until April 28, is a collection of Muskoka’s most exceptional maple experiences.
 You’re encouraged to build your own maple adventure, choosing from sugar bush tours, maple baked goodies, maple beer and cocktails, maple breakfasts, signature experiences, and of course, maple inspired dining.
-If you are coming from out of town to experience the Muskoka Maple Trail and are looking for a place to stay, we’ve collected 8 of the sweetest overnight getaways for you to book.
+If you are coming from out of town to experience the Muskoka Maple Trail and are looking for a place to stay, we’ve collected got some of the the sweetest overnight getaways for you to book.
 Plan your maple adventure online, or pick up the official Muskoka Maple Trail map from one of these locations and hit the road for some maple fun.

 3 GUYS and a Stove (Huntsville): 3 GUYS And A Stove is a favourite among locals, visitors and seasonal residents alike, known as a restaurant for people with taste.
 Drawing inspiration from the dish they served at last year’s Muskoka Maple Festival that sold out, 3 GUYS is featuring Charred Pork Back Ribs with Muskoka Maple BBQ Sauce for dinner, 7 days a week.
 Finish off this delicious dish with a freshly baked slice of Muskoka Maple Pecan.
 You are going to love their crafted in-house BBQ sauce, and you can even bring it home for your own bbq’ing this summer as it will be on sale at the Muskoka Maple Festival.